johnsonsdictionary/johnsons-dictionary/conjunctions/README.md

-# interjections
+# conjunctions

-Initial cache of interjections
+Initial cache of conjunctions